Connecting Stochastic Optimal Control and Reinforcement Learning

 With this formulation at hand we can now search for the optimal control.
-It is well known in the literature that the optimal control can be found by using the Feynman Kac formula and the resulting partial differential equation (PDE) connection.
-We know from the Feynman Kac formula that $u$ satisfies a boundary value problem (BVP) given by
+It is well-known in the literature that the optimal control can be found by using the Feynman-Kac formula and the resulting partial differential equation (PDE) connection \cite{Lelievre2016, Hartmann2017}.
+Via the Feynman-Kac formula $\Psi$ satisfies the following elliptic boundary value problem (BVP)